Magnetic-core memory: Speed

 The performance of early core memories can be characterized in today's terms as being very roughly comparable to a clock rate of 1 MHz (equivalent to early 1980s home computers, like the Apple II and Commodore 64).
 Early core memory systems had cycle times of about 6 μs, which had fallen to 1.2 μs by the early 1970s, and by the mid-70s it was down to 600 ns (0.6 μs).
 Some designs had substantially higher performance: the CDC 6600 had a memory cycle time of 1.0 μs in 1964, using cores that required a half-select current of 200 mA.
 Everything possible was done in order to decrease access times and increase data rates (bandwidth).
-To mitigate the often slow read times of core memory, read and write operations were often paralellized, with one word's worth of single-bit memory arrays set to work together so that a whole word's worth of memory could be read in a single memory access cycle.
+To mitigate the often slow read times of core memory, read and write operations were often parallelized, with one word's worth of single-bit memory arrays set to work together so that a whole word's worth of memory could be read in a single memory access cycle.

 Reliability

 Core memory is non-volatile storage—it can retain its contents indefinitely without power.
 It is also relatively unaffected by EMP and radiation.
-These were important advantages for some applications like first-generation industrial programmable controllers, military installations and vehicles like fighter aircraft, as well as spacecraft, and led to core being used for a number of years after availability of semiconductor MOS memory (see also MOSFET).
-For example, the Space Shuttle IBM AP-101B flight computers used core memory, which preserved the contents of memory even through the Challengers disintegration and subsequent plunge into the sea in 1986.
+These were important advantages for some applications like first-generation industrial programmable controllers, military installations and vehicles like fighter aircraft, as well as spacecraft, and led to core being used for a number of years after the availability of semiconductor MOS memory (see also MOSFET).
+For example, the Space Shuttle IBM AP-101B flight computers used core memory, which preserved the contents of memory despite Challengers disintegration shortly after launch in 1986.